SanliFaez/OS4Physicists/CourseDevelopment/Week2/Lecture2.md

 + Erik van Sebille @erikvansebille
 + Hendrik Snijder @hendelhendel

-## MAin goal: setting up a collaborative environment
+## Main goal: orchestrating a collaborative environment
 After this week, one is familiar with the structure of a collaborative environment on Github or Gitlab, and can set a new one up.

 ![Depiction of Open Source Collaboration](../Week2/open-source-collaboration.png) from **The Turing Way** chapter [Shared Ownership in Open Source Projects](https://the-turing-way.netlify.app/collaboration/shared-ownership)

-## Lecture: Week 2

 ### Lecture format

 The second lecture will have two parts.
-I
+The tutorials are executed between the two parts of the lecture, and towards the end of the class.

 1. **Good enough data analysis and reporting** 40-minutes lecture on best practices for setting up a collaborative research environment based on the course of Dr. Barbara Vreede and [Good enough practices in scientific computing](https://doi.org/10.1371/journal.pcbi.1005510)